shredtechular/MikeDownSouth/_posts/2011-01-02-new-years-in-the-galpagos.md

 ---
 layout: blog
-breadcrumb: "New Year’s in the Galápagos"
+title: "New Year’s in the Galápagos"
 author: "Mike"
 category: "travel"
 tags: [ecuador, fire, galapagos, new years, traditions]